 Real estate is of the best strategies many investors use for building wealth.
 However, you need to be aware of what’s involved in this complex art of investing?
-Our experts at the 6ix mortgage group will guide you through a step by step process in the journey of achieving financial freedom through landing your first investment property mortgage.
+Our experts at the Mortgage Architects will guide you through a step by step process in the journey of achieving financial freedom through landing your first investment property mortgage.

 Purchasing an investment property is very different than purchasing a property you would be residing in.
 Are you looking to bank on capital appreciation or are you looking to be cash flow positive?
 We look at your entire financial portfolio to determine what makes sense.

 There is more than one way to finance an investment property in Ontario.
-At the 6ix Mortgage Group, we create a customizes plan based on how long you plan to own the property, your cash flow needs and the amount of capital you are prepared to inject.
+At the Mortgage Architects, we create a customizes plan based on how long you plan to own the property, your cash flow needs and the amount of capital you are prepared to inject.

 What is Investment Property Mortgage in Ontario?